HMS Forward (1805): Service

-Forward and a transport were the last remaining vessels in the vicinity of the British post at Prospect Bluff.
+On 15 April 1815 she left Pensacola, and on 18 April, she moored at Apalachicola, Florida.
+Forward and two transports were the last remaining vessels in the vicinity of the British post at Prospect Bluff.
 On 16 May, they evacuated the last of the garrison there.
-(Note: COL. NICOLLS:-It appears that this great man has left the Floridas for Bermuda, in the gun-brig Forward, accompanied by captain Woodbine; an indian chief and about 50 slave troops.)
 Edward Nicolls, Woodbine, and the Redstick Creek leader Josiah Francis, arrived at Amelia Island, in East Florida on 7 June 1815, (Note: JUNE 10.-"It is proper your excellency [the Governor of Georgia] should know that on the 7th inst. a brig and transport arrived at Amelia Island, with col. Nichols, captain Woodbine; an Indian Chief, and his son.) where rumours circulated that the officers were seeking either to obtain British possession of Florida from Spain, or at least to arm and supply the Florida factions resisting American territorial expansion.
 (In fact, Nicolls had been heading to the Bahamas, and had unintentionally ended up in East Florida.
 (Note: A letter from Nicolls to Anthony St. John Baker, HM Chargé D'Affaires, Washington, dated 12 June 1815, written at Amelia Island, says "I had intended to write to you from the Bahamas ... but being obliged to put in here in distress."))
+On 14 June she was off Fernandina.
 Forward arrived in Bermuda, and disembarked her passengers on 28 June.
+(Note: COL. NICOLLS:-It appears that this great man has left the Floridas for Bermuda, in the gun-brig Forward, accompanied by captain Woodbine; an indian chief and about 50 slave troops.)
+(Note: Seven Colonial Marines disembarked HMS Forward on 28 June 1815.
+The next day twenty seven Colonial Marines disembarked the transports Mars & Britannia on 29 June 1815, and were accommodated aboard HMS .)
 Edward Nicolls embarked on the Forward on 29 June 'for passage to England', and disembarked at Portsmouth on 13 August 1815.
 (Note: Portsmouth, Aug.
 13:- The Forward, Lieut.
-BANKS, arrived here yesterday from Pensacola, last from Bermuda, in 42 days.
-The Forward had two transports under her convoy, with part of the marine artillery on board, from Pensacola, which she was obliged to leave up at Bermuda, to be hove down, in consequence of their being so leaky.
+BANKS[sic], arrived here yesterday from Pensacola, last from Bermuda, in 42 days.
+The Forward had [Mars and Britannia,] two transports under her convoy, with part of the marine artillery on board, from Pensacola, which she was obliged to leave up at Bermuda, to be hove down, in consequence of their being so leaky.
 Major Nicholls[sic], who had the command of the marine battalion serving in Florida, has come home in the Forward with an Indian Chief, who has greatly distinguished himself by assisting the British against the Americans, in that country.)

 Fate

+In August 1815 Forward, along with Florida, Hope and Primrose were ordered to depart Portsmouth, and to sail to Woolwich, to be paid off.
+Ship logs for Forward were maintained up to 5 September 1815.

 The "Principal Officers and Commissioners of His Majesty's Navy" offered the "Gun-brig Forward, of 179 tons", "lying at Woolwich" for sale on 14 December 1815.
 Forward was sold on that day for £600 for breaking up.